disc0ver-csu/csu-cs-wiki/README-en.md

 ## Abstract

 The project has opened some source codes ralted to a list of labs which students majoring in Computer Science should complete in some courses.
+We also build a Wiki.
 Well, our main purposes are as followed:

 - Contribute to the Open Source Project.
 - Use Wiki to help students have a better comprehension of or review the **key points** of several courses.
-- Accelerate the pace of code iteration in labs/experiments.
+- Accelerate the pace of **code iteration** in labs/experiments.
 (To be honest, most of codes are out of date while some of them were generated 10-15 years ago.)

 Don't forget to give us a star💫 :)

 ## Courses List

 (We need contributors to proofreading the translation :) Join us! )

+Now we have these courses available.

 <!-- Remeber to change the links after reconstraction -->